 - 5.90 This site is partly inside, but mostly adjacent to, the existing LBD of Royal Tunbridge Wells towards the south of the town.
 The site comprises a garden centre and associated car park, as well as a wooded/scrub area, originally an area for growing nursery stock associated with the garden centre use.
 There is also an open car wash facility to the far east of the site. - 5.91 Existing vehicular access to the site is directly from the A26 Eridge Road to the south east corner of the site, close to the bend in the Eridge Road.
 The Spa Valley Railway Line is located south of the site, including a bridge that crosses the Eridge Road just south of the site access. - 5.92 The site was released from the Green Belt, and the Development Strategy Topic Paper and Green Belt studies set out the exceptional circumstances and compensatory improvements to the remaining Green Belt to justify the changes to the boundary in this location. - 5.93 It lies adjacent to the Royal Tunbridge Wells Conservation Area and to Tunbridge Wells Common, which is a designated Local Wildlife Site.
-Part of the site is also covered by the Environment Agency's Flood Zone 3. - 5.94 Development would need to be sensitively designed to respect the location in proximity to the Common, the conservation area, and the topography of the site.
+Part of the site is also covered by the Environment Agency's Flood Zone 3. - 5.94 The site is located within a 250-metre buffer of a minerals and waste safeguarding area (in relation to Superficial Sub-Alluvial River Terrace deposits) and therefore advice should be sought from KCC (Minerals and Waste) in advance of submitting any planning application, as a minerals assessment may be needed. - 5.95 Development would need to be sensitively designed to respect the location in proximity to the Common, the conservation area, and the topography of the site.
 However, it constitutes a sustainable site on the edge of the town centre and could accommodate a mix of uses, to include the retention/expansion of the existing garden centre business and the introduction of some residential development within the site.
 However, Kent County Council, as the local highways authority, considers that the scale of development on the site may be limited due to the current access constraints.